mikeyford/notes/kaylee.md

-These days, lots of the space is taken up by the logs in `/var/log` look in there (need `sudo rm`)
+These days, lots of the space is taken up by the logs in `/var/log` look in there (need `sudo rm`) Any log that has a date appended to the filename can be safely deleted e.g. `sudo rm messages-*` (also look in the appnexus-branded and anm dirs and do the same thing)

 ### ANM Audiece Checks